 Costs of providing the program and support services have been reported on a functional basis in the statement of activities.
-Costs have been allocated between the various program and support services on several bases and estimates.
-Expenses incurred directly for a service are charged to that service.
-Salaries and related fringe benefits are allocated based on time and effort.
-Occupancy costs, IT costs, and depreciation are allocated based on facilities usage.
-Management has determined that all activities, except direct support paid to the University, should be classified as part of the support services function.
-Although the methods of allocation used are considered appropriate, other methods could be used that would produce different classifications of amounts.
+Due to the nature of the Organization's operations, all direct support paid to the University is reflected as program expense.
+Management has determined that all activities, except direct support paid to the University, should be classified as part of the support services function, as management and general expenses.